Kyle Tucker Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the first-best in MLB.
+- The Twins pitching staff ranks first in MLB with a collective 9.9 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.43).
+- The Twins' 3.46 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to give up 51 home runs (0.9 per game), the third-fewest in the league.
+- The Twins allow the sixth-fewest home runs in baseball (53 total, one per game).

-- In his last time out on Wednesday, the righty tossed five innings against the San Francisco Giants, allowing one earned run while surrendering six hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the righty threw six innings, allowing three earned runs while surrendering seven hits.

+- In six games this season, the 25-year-old has put up an ERA of 4.24, with 9 strikeouts per nine innings.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.